(Disclosure: Some of the links below may be affiliate links)

-TransferWise has been profitable since 2017 and has now more than four million users.
-It counts about one thousand employees over the world.
-Their services are available in Europe and in the United States.
+TransferWise has been profitable since 2017 and now has more than four million users.
+It has about one thousand employees all over the world.
+Their services are available in Europe and the United States.

 Revolut is a private company based in the United Kingdom.
 It was launched in 2015.
 They offer money transfer services.
-From your account, you can transfer money to other users as well as directly to bank account.
-You can do transfers in almost any currencies.
+From your account, you can transfer money to other users as well as directly to bank accounts.
+You can do transfers in almost any currency.
 You can use your money on your account with the Revolut MasterCard.
 They also offer virtual cards that you can use on the Internet.
-They also have started offering access to cryptocurrencies.
+They also have started providing access to cryptocurrencies.

 The original focus of Revolut was for people traveling abroad.
 By using their credit cards in another country, these travelers need to pay a lot of fees.
 Revolut can save them a lot of money.

-Revolut announced that they have about four million users, in 2019.
-They have about 600 employees over the world.
-For now, Revolut is only available in Europe.
-But they plan to extend to the United States as well.
+Revolut announced that they had about four million users in 2019.
+They have about 600 employees all over the world.
+In the beginning, Revolut was only available in Europe.
+But since 2020, they are now available in the United States as well.
 And they will probably increase their coverage in the years to come.

 Money Transfer Service

-Both companies focus on money transfer as their main service.
-They both offer a debit card that can be used everywhere.
+Both companies focus on money transfer as their primary service.
+They both offer a debit card that you can use everywhere.
 You can charge your debit card from your bank account.
 You can then use it as a physical card or online.
 In both cases, you can also withdraw money from your debit card.

-Both TransferWise and Revolut offer a way to do money transfer from one account to another or to another bank account.
+Both TransferWise and Revolut offer a way to do money transfers from one account to another or another bank account.
 Generally, people believe that TransferWise is a bit faster in executing payments.
-However, my transfers with Revolut have always been very fast.
-In fact, Revolut has always been faster than my bank account.
+However, my transfers with Revolut have always been swift.
+Revolut has always been faster than my bank account.

 There is a difference when receiving money.
 In Revolut, you can only receive money in GBP, EUR, and CHF.
 With TransferWise, you can also receive money in USD.
-This is very practical if you get paid in dollars or have investments in USD.
+It is convenient if you get paid in dollars or have investments in USD.

 On the other hand, Revolut has many features.
 For instance, they started offering cryptocurrencies in 2018.
 That means you can hold cryptocurrencies in your account.
 On the other hand, this is not a free service.
 You will pay a 1.5% fee for each buy or sell of cryptocurrencies.
 And you cannot get your cryptocurrencies out of your Revolut account.
 For instance, you cannot move them into your cryptocurrency wallet.
-So this is not a replacement for other cryptocurrencies exchanges.
+So this is not a replacement for other cryptocurrency exchanges.

 Finally, Revolut offers three different accounts:

 - Standard.
-This is the free account I am focusing on this article.
+It is the free account I am focusing on in this article.

 - Premium.
 This account costs 6.99 EUR per month.
-This adds to Standard account with priority support, higher withdrawal, no more monthly limits and several forms of insurances.
+It adds to the Standard account with priority support, higher withdrawal, no more monthly limits, and several forms of insurances.

 - Metal.
 This account costs 12.99 EUR per month.
 This account adds to the Premium account a concierge service and 0.1% cashback on European purchases and 1% cashback abroad.

 For me, I do not have any advantage in having the Premium or Metal accounts.
-You can find the details of the three accounts on Revolut.
 It seems like most people will have enough with the Standard account.

-So, overall, Revolut has much more features than TransferWise.
+So, when comparing TransferWise vs Revolut, Revolut has many more features than TransferWise.
 However, I am not sure these features will appeal to everybody.
 I think it is good that TransferWise focuses on doing one single thing very well rather than trying to do everything at once.
 Having more features does not mean it is better if you do not use them.

 Both services have different limits.
 For my usage, I never hit any of the limits.
-But if you plan to heavily rely on either TransferWise or Revolut, you need to be aware of these limits.
+But if you plan to rely on either TransferWise or Revolut heavily, you need to be aware of these limits.

-Revolut has a simpler system for limits.
+Revolut has a more straightforward system for limits.
 Indeed, you can withdraw a maximum of 3000 GBP per day.
 And you can transfer a lot of money with Revolut.
 The daily limit on Revolut is 100’000 GBP.
 And the weekly limit is 250’000 GBP.